kineticdata/react-kinetic-lib/README.md

 ## Development / Contributing

-See the [Contributing](CONTRIBUTING.md) for information on developing the component library.
+See the [Contributing](/#/Contributing) page for information on developing the component library.

 ## License
 MIT © [Kinetic Data](https://kineticdata.com)